 With Parkinson’s disease (PD), those days occur with no rhyme or reason.
 The night that you got little sleep can be followed by a great day.
 Other days, for no reason that you can determine, your symptoms are worse than ever, your meds don’t work and you just can’t get anything done.

 Talk to anyone with PD and you will find that most of us are having more bad days than usual.
 Our lives have been so disrupted by recent challenging times that there is no normal anymore.
-After 5 months of restrictions, there seems to be no end in sight.
+After 5 months of COVID restrictions, there seems to be no end in sight.
 We work hard at finding ways to be socially connected to others while staying at home.
 But we are getting tired of all of those Zoom meet-ups.
 The novelty has worn off and it just doesn’t replace getting together in person.

 Increased stress can lead to more tough days

 Currently, in California, we are under increasing stress as our governor places more restrictions on us almost daily.
 In addition, the continuing political unrest in the US seems to be spiraling out of control in some cities.
-Here at home, after 6 weeks of helicopters overhead and sirens blaring on a daily basis, at times many of us feel like we are in a war zone.
-PTSD anyone?
+Here at home, after 6 weeks of helicopters overhead and sirens blaring on a daily basis, many of us feel like we are in a war zone.
 It certainly seems like it could be.

 So those random days when you just know you should not get out of bed start to make more sense.
 Sunday was one of those days for me.
 I could feel it before I even got out of bed that morning.
 I was stiff and just felt off.
 My tremors were worse than usual and clearly were going to be with me all day.